The Knife of Never Letting Go: Plot

-Todd wakes up under a care of a doctor in another settlement.
-Insisting on a walk, he encounters Ben hiding in the outskirts of town.
-He reveals that Cillian died in Todd's escape from Prentisstown.
-The people of the new town label Ben as a murderer due to his Prentisstown origins.
-Despite this, Ben and Todd convince the townsfolk to help them fight the Prentisstown army in pursuit.
-As the army approaches, Ben, Todd, and Viola use the commotion to escape.

-After gaining distance, Ben explains the truth: the Noise germ is a natural contagion of the planet, not an attack by the Spackle.
-Men who were driven mad by Noise and resenting the women's ability to remain silent, killed all the women and were banished from the rest of New World for their crimes, founding Prentisstown.
-Boys are supposed to learn a "version of the truth" from the Mayor on their thirteenth birthday, which is why Ben had sent Todd away; he could be accepted by the rest of the world only if his thoughts were wholly innocent.
+Days later, Todd wakes up under a care of a doctor in another settlement, where Todd encounters Ben hiding in the outskirts of town.
+Later, Ben explains the truth: the Noise germ is a natural contagion of the planet, not an attack by the Spackle.
+Men driven mad by Noise and who resented women’s ability to remain silent murdered all women in Prentisstown.
+For their crimes, Prentisstown was exiled by New World, and if any men were to leave the town, they would be executed.

-Ben, Todd, and Viola continue toward Haven but Davy finds them again.
+Ben, Todd, and Viola continue toward Haven, but Davy finds them again.
 Ben distracts Davy to allow Todd and Viola to run, who are cornered by Aaron in a cavern near a waterfall by Haven.
 Todd realises that the Prentisstown process of becoming a man involves murdering someone.
 Aaron thinks of himself as a symbolic sacrifice for the last boy in Prentisstown and tries to provoke Todd into killing him.
-Attempting to stop Aaron from succeeding, Viola grabs the knife and stabs him in the neck.
+To stop Aaron from succeeding, Viola stabs him in the neck.
 He falls into the waterfall and dies.

-Davy again intercepts the pair on their way to Haven, shooting Viola.
-Todd subdues Davy, escapes, and carries a dying Viola to Haven to get help.
-Mayor Prentiss is already there to greet them.
+Davy again intercepts Todd and Viola on their way to Haven, shooting Viola.
+Todd subdues Davy and carries a dying Viola to Haven to get help, but Mayor Prentiss is already there to greet them.
 After Haven surrendered without a fight, the Mayor declares himself President of New World.
-Through his despair, Todd realizes that he cannot hear the Mayor's Noise.
 With no other choice, Todd surrenders to the Mayor to save Viola.